 How to get your clients to pay without having to break legs?
 We have all had bad clients: those clients who are on their third or fourth attorney, who can’t pay the retainer or who claims there is no need for a retainer or who tries to rewrite the retainer, and those who flat out refuse to pay.
 You all know who I am talking about.
 Collecting fees is not nearly as easy as the swipe of a credit card.
 For big law firms, a failure to pay can result in severe losses.
 For small and boutique firms, failures to pay can result in the bankruptcy of the firm.
+This is why some people wonder how to get consulting clients that are consistent and you have good relationships with.
 Money makes the world go round and that stands true whether you are the client or the attorney.
 You can always hire a collections attorney if you have the resources to do so, but if you take some simple precautions you can better prepare your firm to be paid in full.

 You should always do your due diligence on potential clients.
 If the client was a referral, contact the person that made the referral and ask about the clients reputation and ability to pay.
 Check public records for any liens or judgments against the client which will negatively affect their ability to pay and do a Google search to see what you find.
 If it seems that the client is going to be unable to pay their bills, do not take the case.
 However, if the client is defending fraud, misrepresentation or breach of fiduciary duty claims, you can still accept the client but you should increase your retainer fee to ensure you are paid in full (and of course, you will always return any unused amount).
 You should get in the habit of taking the right clients – those who have the ability and who are the most likely to pay their bills in full.